codeforanchorage/forget-me-not/README.md

 Initial ideas:

-1.)
-Put the images and messages on a map by location of where the person is orginally from or has lived.
+1. Put the images and messages on a map by location of where the person is orginally from or has lived.
 Could do easily with CartoDB.
 Can we automate the process?
 How do we make it sustainable as it grows.
-2.)
-Using Twitter, Instagram and other social media to spread the images and messages.
+2. Using Twitter, Instagram and other social media to spread the images and messages.
+Twitterbot.
-3.)
-Set up appointments for people to facetime or skype with relatives.
+3. Set up appointments for people to facetime or skype with relatives.

+Next steps: Even though it isn't proper Github ettiquite, please add issues for ideas and we can comment on the issues.